-We eat more when confronted with larger portion sizes.
-Because of increased sizes of food packages, plates, and the amount served in restaurants we often have a bigger portion in front us than suitable.
-The trouble is we get used to them and portion size does make a difference in weight loss.
+We eat more when confronted with a large portion size.
+Because of increased sizes of food packages, plates, and the amount served in restaurants we often have a bigger portion in front us than we should.
+The problem is that we get used to them, and portion size does make a difference in weight loss.

 ”How much I should eat?” is the million dollar question.

 Correct portion size is individual for everyone.
 It depends on sex, age, size and amount of exercise.
 Therefore it’s difficult to apply a ‘one-size-fits-all’ rule.
 For the users of the See How You Eat Coach app I recommend using the Feeling-meter actively.
 It can help you recognize what size portion is suitable for you.